talwrii/ffmpeg-cookbook/README.md

 * [Escaping](https://en.wikipedia.org/wiki/Escape_character).
 Used in [audio filters](#audio-filters) and as part of the [expression language (example)](expression-example) [(topic)](#expressions-topic).
 * FFmpeg provies a [Command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) this is often run from a [shell](https://en.wikipedia.org/wiki/Unix_shell) commonly [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))
 * [Linux](https://en.wikipedia.org/wiki/Linux) is an operting system that you can use on your system which is often easier to program for but may lack commercial support
+* [man](https://en.wikipedia.org/wiki/Man_page) is a command line tool available on many operating systems like linux and mac that can be used to quickly obtain documentation from the command-line

 # About me